Spanish Verb Conjugation: Helpful Charts & Tips

 - These verbs follow the same rules as with -er verbs, except that in the nosotros (we) form, the ending becomes -imos instead of -emos.

 Here’s a great Spanish verb conjugation chart from Spanish411.net that summarizes these rules:

 Use a simple chart like the one below, and practice conjugating each of the verbs.

 It seems easy, right?
-The formula is straightforward but it does get a little tricky when the verbs are “stem-changers” or irregular, which your Spanish tutor can help you understand in more detail.
-Additionally, conjugation in Spanish varies significantly when the tense changes to past or future (we’ll review these in upcoming articles!).
+The formula is straightforward but it does get a little tricky when the verbs are “stem-changers” or irregular, which a Spanish tutor can help you understand in more detail.
+Additionally, conjugation in Spanish varies significantly when the tense changes to past or future.

 What About Vosotros?

 As you’re working on your Spanish conjugation practice, you may notice that some charts have a space for vosotros conjugation, while others don’t.
 Spain is the only Spanish-speaking country that actually breaks down verbs into six variants, not five, which commonly isn’t taught in Spanish classes in the United States.
 Here, Spain makes a distinction between “they” and “you all,” which is used interchangeably in all other Spanish-speaking countries, as speakers use contextual cues to decipher the difference.

 Check out the CoolJugator, a free online Spanish verb conjugator that makes practicing easy.
 Search for any verb, and you’ll see all of the conjugations, as well as examples in Spanish along with the English translation.